In-game HTTP requests

 Additional considerations

-• Requests should provide a secure form of authentication, such as a pre-shared secret key, so that bad actors cannot pose as one of your Roblox game servers.
+• Requests should provide a secure form of authentication, such as a pre-shared secret key, so that bad actors cannot pose as one of your Roblox servers.

 • Be aware of the general capacity and rate-limiting policies of the web servers to which requests are being sent.